magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-34469-magento-patch-wrong-store-code-specified-for-cart.md

 The MDVA-34469 Magento patch solves the issue where users get the error message: *Wrong store code specified for cart* when adding a product to the cart after switching store views.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.15 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.15 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.2.

 ## Affected products and versions